 Ethics and bias in generative AI

 What is new is that the latest crop of generative AI apps sounds more coherent on the surface.
-Modern generative AI apps like ChatGPT could easily pass the Turing Test.
+But this combination of humanlike language and coherence is not synonymous with human intelligence, and there currently is great debate about whether generative AI models can be trained to have reasoning ability.
 One Google engineer was even fired after publicly declaring the company's generative AI app, Language Models for Dialog Applications (LaMDA), was sentient.

-The convincing realism of generative AI content makes it harder to detect when things are wrong.
+The convincing realism of generative AI content introduces a new set of AI risks.
+It makes it harder to detect AI-generated content and, more importantly, makes it more difficult to detect when things are wrong.
 This can be a big problem when we rely on generative AI results to write code or provide medical advice.
 Many results of generative AI are not transparent, so it is hard to determine if, for example, they infringe on copyrights or if there is problem with the original sources from which they draw results.
 If you don't know how the AI came to a conclusion, you cannot reason about why it might be wrong.

 Generative AI vs. AI

-Generative AI, as noted above, often uses neural network techniques such as transformers, GANs and VAEs.
+Generative AI, as noted above, relies on neural network techniques such as transformers, GANs and VAEs.
 Other kinds of AI, in distinction, use techniques including convolutional neural networks, recurrent neural networks and reinforcement learning.

 Generative AI often starts with a prompt that lets a user or data source submit a starting query or data set to guide content generation.
 This can be an iterative process to explore content variations.
-Traditional AI algorithms process new data to return a simple result.
+Traditional AI algorithms, on the other hand, often follow a predefined set of rules to process data and produce a result.

 Generative AI history